FourthMoment/fourth-moment-docs/Writerside/topics/Running-the-risk-model-tool.md

 See [](toml-reference.md) for a complete description of config file values.

-If this example configuration file resided at `/path/to/config.toml`, we'd run the whole thing with `/path/to/fm --config_file /path/to/config.toml`.
+If this example configuration file resided at `/path/to/config.toml`, we'd run the whole thing with `/path/to/fm generate --config_file /path/to/config.toml`.

 ### Overriding parameters via command-line arguments